 A quiet motorcycle helmet should be firm such that when one is tossing it, the head moves in the direction of the toss and it cannot roll off the head of the rider.

 Even with a well-fitted motorcycle helmet, it may not be possible to reduce wind noises during high speeds.
 The noise can lead to a misjudgment resulting in life-threatening injuries or even fatalities.

-With average levels of motorcycle riding noise around 85-95 decibel at 35 mph and 110-116 decibels at 65mph, it is thus important to use earplugs or earmuffs to protect your ears.
+With average levels of motorcycle riding noise around 85-95 decibels at 35 mph and 110-116 decibels at 65mph, it is thus important to use earplugs or earmuffs to protect your ears.

-According to the National Institute on Deafness and Other Communication Disorders, often and prolonged exposure of sound beyond 85 decibels can lead to permanent hearing loss.
-Well and properly fitted earplugs or earmuffs attenuate noise by 15-35 decibel.
+According to the National Institute on Deafness and Other Communication Disorders, often and prolonged exposure to sound beyond 85 decibels can lead to permanent hearing loss.
+Well and properly fitted earplugs or earmuffs attenuate noise by 15-35 decibels.

 Earplugs and earmuffs are designed in such a way that damaging frequencies are isolated, but you can still hear what is happening around you.
 Eliminating harmful frequencies makes riding not only a pleasurable experience but a safer one.